mfreema5/NHST/rough-draft.md

 ### For the question: “Are the authors using the word ‘significant’ to mean ‘important’, and is that use justified?”

+According to Kish (1959), “‘significance’ should stand for meaning and refer to substantive matter,” but that ship has sailed.
+It is more effective to restrict the use of “significance” to refer only to statistical characteristics, than try to distinguish between “substantive significance” and “statistical significance”.

-In general, **never** the word “significant” or “significance” without attaching the word “statistically” or “statistically” to it.
+Therefore, the best practice is to **never** use the word “significant” or “significance” without attaching the word “statistically” or “statistically” to it.
+If you are not, in fact, referring to a statistical property, use some other word.
 When you're revising a paper, highlight every use of “significant” or “significance” and the associated use of “statistically” or “statistically”.
-That may sound like a ridiculous, elementary-school-like exercise, but if you want to avoid ambiguity in the minds of managers who read the paper, it is important to avoid any possible confusion between statistical significance and practical importance.
+If there isn't one, either add it, or change “significant” to something else.
+That may sound like a ridiculous, elementary-school-like approach, but if you want to avoid ambiguity in the minds of managers who read the paper, it is important to avoid any possible confusion between statistical significance and practical importance.

-When you use “important” you should be able to justify that use, with something other than a estimate of error.
+Also, when you use “important” you should be able to justify that use, with something other than a estimate of error.
 A lack of error does not bestow importance.
 You needn't couch every implication or use of “important” in a justification, but the importance of a result should be  explicitly explained somewhere in the paper.

 ### For the question: “What was the statistical power of the analysis?”